W4ppler/EBookToPDF/README.md

 ## Compatibility
 I tested it on Windows 11 and Ubuntu 25.04, but it should work on any operating system that supports Python and has Google Chrome installed.

+## AI Assistance
+I used AI Autocomplete from the GitHub Copilot plugin for PyCharm.
+I wrote this readme myself, but asked Copilot in the end on what I could improve.
+It suggested some changes, from which I applied some.
+There are parts in the script which are entirely written by AI, I only asked it to give me ideas on how to fix some problems, if I had been stuck.

 ## Disclaimer
 This script does not constitute legal advice.
 Copyright laws and digital rights management (DRM) regulations vary by jurisdiction and are complex.
 You are solely